Ahsan Ahmed

 Ahsan Ahmed (died on 24 February 2017) was a Bangladesh Nationalist Party politician and a Jatiya Sangsad member representing the Nilphamari-2 constituency.

 Career

 Ahmed was elected to parliament from Nilphamari-2 as a Jatiya Party candidate in 1996.
 He was elected mayor of Nilphamari Municipality four times.
-He was the founding President of Nilphamari District unit of Bangladesh Nationalist Party.
+He was the founding president of the Nilphamari District unit of the Bangladesh Nationalist Party.

 Death

-Ahmed died 24 February 2017 in Eden Multicare Hospital, Dhaka, Bangladesh.
+Ahmed died on 24 February 2017 in Eden Multicare Hospital, Dhaka, Bangladesh.